JackStouffer/jacks_standard_library/DESIGN.md

 have valid data inside it, but accessing that data outside of the pool is invalid because the object reached the end of its *lifetime*, according to the usage semantics.

+### Why Memory Matters

+Why not just throw all allocations into a garbage collector or smart pointers?
+As engineers, we do have a limited amount of time.
+If there's tooling that makes our programs 20% slower but we ship 200% faster, that seems like a no-brainer.

+I'd agree, with that was actually the calculus.
+The first problem is it's not a 20% cost and it doesn't save me a huge amount of time.

+#### Programmer Time

+The question is, does garbage collection or automatic reference counting save me a huge amount of time over the thing I write by default (explained below)?
+Not really.
+It may seem flippant but when I'm writing code with this library I really don't ever think about memory other than a short bit at the very beginning and end of the project.

+If the garbage collector is working fine, then everything is ok.
+But when it's slow, now I have a giant black box dead center in my program that I can't do anything about.
+At this point most people start doing things like pre-allocating arrays or writing pool allocators.
+I'm sorry guys, **you're doing manual memory management**.
+Except way worse because now you have the worst of both worlds: you're slow as hell and you have a bunch of allocation code.

+#### Performance

+Time is money.
+The faster your program is the more money you will make; it's just that simple [^1] [^2] [^3] [^4]

+For the people that say

+> Performance doesn't matter because computers are so fast that we can afford to spend less
+> time making it fast and more time building things

+I'm sorry but that is completely unsupported by the data.

+To be absolutely clear, **the data and industry leaders agree that if the program is faster you will have more users and make more money**.

+Well, what does manual memory management have to do with performance?

+If you look at a graph of the performance of a single CPU thread over the past 30 years, you'd notice that we hit diminishing returns sometime around 2005.
+You'd be lucky now to have a 10% year over year speed improvement from each new CPU generation.

+If you chart the memory bandwidth increases, the hit is even more dire.
+DDR5 was a nice leap but averaged out your getting maybe a 3% bump per year.
+So that means that over time the processing speed and the memory speed have been slowly diverging, to the point where modern programs are basically spending all of their time waiting for memory.
+Meaning, the CPU is just sitting there doing nothing with your program.
+If you improve your memory usage it will have massive impacts on the speed of your program.

+This a very condensed and shorthand list of things you can do to make your memory faster

+1. Never conceptualize the things (structs/objects/entities etc) in your program as being completely separate and allocated one at a time.
+2. Instead conceptualize your programs as a small set of lifetimes (more details below)
+3. If your program will need a bunch of the same thing, reserve the virtual address space for the maximum amount that your program will allow and then put a pool allocator in front of that address space.

+### It's Not That Hard

 The main thing to understand is that manual memory management is not that complicated once you change your perspective.